enfipy/grpchat/README.md

 # Chat based on gRPC

-Project `grpchat` - simple server/client chat based on gRPC, Protocol Buffers with golang for server side and Vue, gRPC-web for client side
+Project `grpchat` - simple server/client chat based on gRPC , Protocol Buffers with golang for server side and Vue, Typescript, gRPC-web, Stylus and Cypress for client side

 ## Usage: